 If your financial situation has changed temporarily and you’re struggling to keep up with your mortgage payments, you can ask your lender to switch you to interest-only temporarily.
 This will bring your payments down for a short time while you find your feet.
 All lenders are different though, so it’s best to talk to them as soon as possible if you’re considering it.

 Switching mortgages can be a tricky business, especially if you have complex circumstances like bad credit or self-employment.
-We work with specialist advisors who deal only with the tricky stuff.
+Our Mortgage Experts only with the tricky stuff.
 Make an enquiry to find out your options.

 Applying for a mortgage or understanding your options shouldn't be confusing, yet there are just so many myths doing the rounds and it's not easy to know where to turn to get the right advice.